Teaching With Documents Lesson Plan:

 do students believe should be the basis for inclusion and equal treatment in

 the armed services?
 Why?

 Assign students to research how, when, and why the U.S. armed forces finally integrated.
 Ask: Who were the leaders and organizations growing out of the World War I-era who carried on the crusade for equal opportunity?
 What legislation, executive orders, constitutional amendments, and Supreme Court decisions played a role?
-What documents in ARC can students find to help answer this question?
+What documents in the online catalog can students find to help answer this question?
 Direct students to the Truman Presidential Library's Project Whistlestop.